 Representing the renewable energy subsidiary of a German company in a Munich-based ICC arbitration under German law in a dispute with a UK engineering company concerning claims for additional costs in the execution of works for an offshore tidal power installation.

 Representing the European subsidiary of a Mexican multinational in a dispute with a European construction company over a failed transaction for divesture of assets.
-The amount in dispute was in excess of USD $200 million.
+The amount in dispute was in excess of US$200 million.

 Representing German and Mexican subsidiaries of a multinational German company in an ICC arbitration commenced against them by a Mexican company for alleged defective products.